DeNA/DeClang/llvm/docs/PointerAuth.md

 * [``llvm.ptrauth.sign``](#llvm-ptrauth-sign): ``PAC{I,D}{A,B}{Z,SP,}``
 * [``llvm.ptrauth.auth``](#llvm-ptrauth-auth): ``AUT{I,D}{A,B}{Z,SP,}``
 * [``llvm.ptrauth.strip``](#llvm-ptrauth-strip): ``XPAC{I,D}``
-* [``llvm.ptrauth.blend``](#llvm-ptrauth-blend): The semantics of the
-  blend operation are, in effect, specified by the ABI.  arm64e specifies it as a ``MOVK`` into the high 16-bits.
+* [``llvm.ptrauth.blend``](#llvm-ptrauth-blend): The semantics of the blend operation are specified by the ABI.
+In both the ELF PAuth ABI Extension and arm64e, it's a ``MOVK`` into the high 16 bits.
+Consequently, this limits the width of the integer discriminator used in blends to 16 bits.
 * [``llvm.ptrauth.sign_generic``](#llvm-ptrauth-sign-generic): ``PACGA``
 * [``llvm.ptrauth.resign``](#llvm-ptrauth-resign): ``AUT*+PAC*``.
 These are
-  represented as a single pseudo-instruction in the backend to guarantee that the intermediate unauthenticated value is not spilled and attackable.
+  represented as a single pseudo-instruction in the backend to guarantee that the intermediate raw pointer value is not spilled and attackable.

 ### arm64e